Trip Adler

-John R. "Trip" Adler III is an American entrepreneur.
-He is the CEO and co-founder of Scribd, a digital library and document-sharing platform, which has 80 million users.

-Background and early career
+John R. "Trip" Adler III is an American tech executive who has served as the chief executive officer (CEO) of Created by Humans since 2024.
+Previously, he co-founded Scribd in 2007, where he seved as the CEO until 2023.

+Early life and education

 Adler grew up in Palo Alto, California and attended Gunn High School.
 He graduated from Harvard University with a biophysics degree.
 His father, John R. Adler, is a neurosurgeon at Stanford University and also an entrepreneur.

+Career

-After graduating from Harvard, Adler contemplated starting various online ventures, including a ride-sharing service, a Craigslist-type site for colleges, a call center called 1-800-ASKTRIP, and a social media site called "Rate your happiness."
+After graduating from Harvard, Adler contemplated starting various online ventures, including a ride-sharing service, a Craigslist-type site for colleges called Hulist, a call center called 1-800-ASKTRIP, and a social media site called "Rate your happiness."

-Scribd

 Adler received inspiration for Scribd from a conversation with his father, who had difficulty publishing an academic paper in a medical journal.
 Adler then built Scribd with Jared Friedman, a fellow Harvard student, and they attended Y Combinator in the summer of 2006.
 Scribd was launched from a San Francisco apartment in March 2007.
-In 2008, it ranked as one of the top 20 social media sites according to Comscore.
-In June 2009, Scribd launched Scribd Store, and shortly thereafter closed a deal with Simon & Schuster to sell ebooks on Scribd.
-In 2012, the company became profitable.

-In October 2013, Scribd launched a subscription ebook service, and signed a deal with HarperCollins to make their backlist books available on Scribd.
-Scribd was once known for unlimited audiobooks and downloadable books.
-In 2016 the subscription limited the number of titles available to subscribers.
-This was reversed in 2018, wherein readers were offered access to an "unlimited number of books and audiobooks for $8.99 per month".

-Scribd has over 300,000 titles from 1,000 publishers in its book subscription service.
-In August 2017, the company announced a partnership with Zinio, which calls itself the world's largest digital magazine producer and distributor, to add 30 new magazine titles to the Scribd portfolio.
+In 2024, Adler co-founded Created by Humans.